ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Interface 1
 -----------
 The first interface is for type specific access.
 This interface allows for passing all the data in the method call or only the required fields with optional fields being set via property setters.
-All metadata (e.g., Attributes, Security Labels, and Tags) can be added to the group instance directly.
+All metadata (e.g., Attributes, Security Labels, and Tags) can be added to the indicator instance directly.

 .. code-block:: python
     :linenos: